 Metallic aluminum is produced from bauxite (an aluminum ore) in an electrolytic process and can be further processed into various alloys.
 In addition, various inorganic and organic aluminum compounds are produced and used in a variety of ways.
 Among other things, we encounter aluminum in water treatment, paper manufacturing, fire-retardant materials, household items, tableware, food packaging, food additives, dyes, feed additives, pesticides, cosmetic products and medicines.

 In keeping with its diverse use, the amount of aluminum ingested by consumers (exposure) also varies widely depending on individual habits.
 Sources of aluminum include not only food, but also food contact materials, cosmetics, and pharmaceuticals.
-Aluminum can be absorbed orally (through food), inhalationally (through the respiratory tract), or dermally (through the skin).
+Aluminum can be absorbed orally (through food) and dermally (through the skin, e.g., via cosmetics) as well as inhalationally (through the respiratory tract).

 Food contact materials